wso2/docs-mi/en/docs/reference/synapse-properties/expressions.md

     Deploy the following API.
 For instructions, see [Creating a REST API]({{base_path}}/develop/creating-artifacts/creating-an-api/).

-    Note the property, `<property name="stockprop" expression="$ctx:ERROR_MESSAGE"/>` in the fault sequence configuration.
-It is used to log the error message that occurs due to a mediation fault.
+    The `<property name="stockprop" expression="$ctx:ERROR_MESSAGE"/>` property in the fault sequence configuration is used to log the error message that occurs due to a mediation fault.

     ``` xml
     <api context="/stockQuote" name="stockQuoteAPI" xmlns="http://ws.apache.org/ns/synapse">